DOWNY FREE & GENTLE

 Client: Clorox | Bleach

-We made a music video that could inform, entertain and surprise a notoriously skeptical audience.
-We disguised instructional information as karaoke-worthy lyrics, teaching a new generation how to use our product.
+We launched a music video that doubled as a how-to—wrapping educational content in karaoke-worthy lyrics to teach a new generation how to use our product.

 RESULTS